yejunjiePhD/DSIN-PMA/README.md

 You can adjust the hyperparameters based on your needs (e.g. different patch length, different look-back windows and prediction lengths.).
 We also provide codes for the baseline models.

 ## Acknowledgement
-https://github.com/cure-lab/LTSF-Linear
+We appreciate the following github repo very much for the valuable code base and datasets: https://github.com/cure-lab/LTSF-Linear
 https://github.com/thuml/Autoformer
 https://github.com/alipay/Pyraformer